PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

    for every evaluator, so a query carrying them evaluates identically whether or not the analysis ran.

+   Neither is built for a query whose rows are products of distinct inputs -- nothing merges or subtracts rows at any level, and no relation occurs twice (:cfunc:`rows_are_products_of_distinct_inputs`): ``'independent'``, which precedes ``'inversion-free'`` in the default chain, always applies to such rows, and the markers cost one gate and one key per input per output row at query time.

 Structured d-DNNF builder (``src/StructuredDNNF.{h,cpp}``) :cfunc:`StructuredDNNFBuilder` compiles the monotone lineage top-down into a ProvSQL :cfunc:`dDNNF`: it expands the circuit to a canonical